 Salient Poses converts hard-to-edit mocap into easy-to-edit keyframe animation.
 The idea is that you provide an animation, which Salient Poses analyzes to find potential sets of keyframes.
-You choose one set of keyframes that’s best for your use case, and then the Salient Poses creates a new animation for you.
-The animation is a bit like a blocked animation, but has the detail of a finished animation.
+You choose any set of keyframes that’s best for your use case and, from there, Salient Poses creates a new easy-to-edit animation for you.
+The new animation is similar to a blocked animation, but with all the detail of a real performance.

 Before and after applying Salient Poses.
 The white dots show the data; one dot for each keyed in value.
 Notice that the “after” image has fewer dots while preserving the shape of each curve.

 After applying Salient Poses, the simplified animation has fewer keyframes.
 This is great for editing because the simplified animation can be adjusted using the time-tested keyframe animation techniques build into most animation tools, such as Maya or Blender.
 Having fewer keyframes is also great for compression as the new animation contains fewer data.

 Given mocap, Salient Poses performs an optimal keyframe-reduction.
 The idea of the reduction is that we keep only the most important keyframes.
 Salient Poses provides not only one solution but an entire range of solutions (the different solutions offer different levels of compression).
 After you choose the right solution for you, Salient Poses performs curve fitting to replace all non-keyframes with inbetweens that are configured to best recreate the original animation.